tidyverse/tidyverse.org/content/blog/tidymodels-sparsity/index.md

 </div>

-Then we can use it like we normally would with a standard matrix or data.frame.
+We can now use this sparse matrix in our code the same way as a dense matrix or data frame:

 <div class="highlight">